Memo to Police: Journalists Have a Duty to Observe, Report – Even Amid Chaos

 Sahouri and a friend, who accompanied Sahouri out of safety concerns, were pepper-sprayed, arrested, zip-tied and taken to jail by police on May 31, 2020, while Sahouri was reporting on a protest over the death of George Floyd at the hands of Minneapolis police.
 The friend also was acquitted Wednesday.

-We don’t yet know if the six-person jury considered the defense’s argument that Sahouri was just doing her job.
+We don’t know if the six-person jury considered the defense’s argument that Sahouri was just doing her job.
 The jurors may simply have found the prosecution lacking in proof that she failed to follow a police order to leave a chaotic area during a demonstration.

-Yes, journalists have no more — and no fewer — rights than any citizen in such circumstances.
+Yes, journalists have no more — and no fewer — rights than any of us in such circumstances.
 But they do have responsibilities on behalf of all of us that must be considered.
 We need what the nation’s founders believed was so necessary that they included it among our five core freedoms in the First Amendment: A free and independent source of information, which confirms, refutes or simply provides additional valuable information about what our government and its agents are doing.

-At about the same time as Sahouri’s arrest last year, during protests in Portland, Ore., U.S. District Judge Michael H. Simon — faced with claims of police targeting reporters with rubber bullets and tear gas — issued an order to federal authorities limiting arrests of working journalists.
+At about the same time as Sahouri’s arrest, during protests in Portland, Ore., U.S. District Judge Michael H. Simon — faced with claims of police targeting reporters with rubber bullets and tear gas — issued an order to federal authorities limiting arrests of working journalists.
 “When wrongdoing is under way, officials have great incentive to blindfold the watchful eyes of the Fourth Estate,” he noted.
 But “the free press is the guardian of the public interest, and the judiciary is the guardian of the press.”

 While the local prosecutor’s decision to take Sahouri’s charges to trial is rare, the arrest of journalists unfortunately is not.
 The U.S. Press Freedom Tracker reports that a vast majority of the 126 journalists arrested in 2020 were reporting on protests.
 (The Freedom Forum is among a coalition of groups supporting the work of the U.S. Press Freedom Tracker.)